hxtree/galaxyops/libraries/messaging-schemas/README.md

 > Publisher -> SNS -> SQS -> Consumer

-**Request** Publish an async message to a single queue letting them know which queue to sen a reply to.
+**Request** Publish an async message to a single queue letting them know which queue to send a reply to.

 > Publisher -> SQS -> Consumer -> (SQS -> Publisher)